-It is possible to show or hide all flights in the "Tracked" or "Other" category with the ON/OFF slider for each section.
+To show or hide all flights in the "Tracked" or "Others" category, use the ON/OFF slider for each section.

 There are two ways to search and filter in the list:

-■ Basic search, to look for any text item in the list.
+■ Basic search -- to look for any text in the list

-■ Advanced search that allows combining several filters.
+■ Advanced search -- to combine several filters

-The advanced search filter allows you to filter aircraft by:
+The advanced search filter allows you to filter listed aircraft by:

 ■ A/C Type by entering text